astrolang/wave/README.md

 - [ ] Implement semantic analysis phase
 - [ ] Conform with [Wasm MVP specification](https://webassembly.github.io/spec/)
 - [ ] Implement JIT Engine
-- [ ] Add support for AOT compilation to native code
+- [ ] Add support for AOT compilation and dynamic linking
 - [ ] Provide hooks underlying environment (syscalls)
-- [ ] Incorporate incremental compilation
+- [ ] Incorporate incremental and concurrent compilation
 - [ ] Create specialized error handler
+- [ ] Add language interop mechanismsmechanisms
+- [ ] Implement important wasm features that are in waiting list

 ### What are the technologies used?
 * [LLVM 7.0](http://releases.llvm.org/download.html) - a library that is used to construct, optimize and produce intermediate and/or binary machine code.